arajajyothibabu/quotes/README.md

 > Forget Laugh, Find Happiness.
 > Forget Happiness, Find Purpose.
 > And the day you'll find PURPOSE, You'll find the LIFE.

+> To solve problems at scale, paradoxically, you have to know the smallest details